Top 12 Heart Functions with Parts, Location, & Diagram

-- An average heart has the ability to pump around two thousand gallons of blood throughout the body every day.
+- An average heart can pump around two thousand gallons of blood throughout the body every day.

-- The heart can continue to beat for a while even if you separate it from the body as long as there is a supply of oxygen.
-Isn’t it something really amazing about the heart functions?
+- The heart can continue to beat for a while even if you separate it from the body if there is a supply of oxygen.

-- The heart muscles are able to contract due to electrical impulses.
+- The heart muscles can contract in response to the electrical impulses.

-- In response to exercise, the cardiac muscles tend to grow in size as well as strength.
+- In response to exercise, the cardiac muscles tend to grow both in size and strength.
 This is the very reason that the hearts of athletes are much larger.